Modular Construction: The Industrialized Solution for Disaster Recovery

 — Amy Peterson, Director, NYC Mayor’s Office of Housing Recovery Operations

 In Joplin, Missouri, modular classrooms got students back to school within months after the devastating 2011 tornado.
-And in Maui, the Ka La‘i Ola development is delivering 450 prefabricated homes to house 1,500 residents displaced by wildfires—proof that modular housing can rebuild entire communities on short timelines.
+And in Maui, the Ka La‘i Ola development is delivering 450 prefabricated homes to house 1,500 residents displaced by wildfires.
+These examples prove modular housing can rebuild entire communities on compressed timelines.

 2. Smart: Scalable Logistics, Repeatable Systems

 Every disaster destroys local construction and supply chain capacity.
 Modular fabrication solves this problem.
-Units are built in safe zones and ship nearly finished units to the impact area.
+Modules are built in safe zones and delivered nearly complete to the impact area.
 This model is already tested in New York City’s Urban Post-Disaster Housing Prototype, created with the U.S. Army Corps of Engineers and FEMA.

 NYC even codified this approach in its post-Sandy “modular deployment playbook,” establishing standardized designs, centralized procurement, and transport routes for rapid mobilization (NYC Department of Design and Construction, 2014).